andreikop/qutepart/README.md

 * Python 2.7
 * PyQt4

-Some PyQt versions contain bug, due which exceptions about QTextBlockUserData are generated.
+Some PyQt versions have bug, due which exceptions about QTextBlockUserData are generated.
-Bug reproduces on 4.9.6 from OpenSUSE repo.
+Bug reproduces on 4.9.6 from OpenSUSE repo (12.3).
-Bug doesn't reproduce on OpenSUSE + PyQt built from sources But doesn't reproduce on PyQt from Ubuntu repositories if you have information about other versions - let know the author to update this README
+Bug doesn't reproduce on OpenSUSE 12.3 + PyQt built from sources But doesn't reproduce on PyQt from Ubuntu repositories if you have information about other versions - let know the author to update this README